CCNA1 ITN Module 3 - Protocols and Models

 Read: 3.0.2 What will I learn to do in this module?
 (Review this at the end of the unit!)

-Activity: 3.0.3 Class Activity - Design a Communications System Do not do
+Activity: 3.0.3 Class Activity - Design a Communications System

 Start Module 3, Section 1 - The Rules (Communication Rules)